ussserrr/frequency-meter-avr-hf/README.md

 ## Overview
 Frequency meter firmware for ATmega328P MCU.
 It uses 16-bit Timer/Counter1 (TC1) as a main measuring part of the MCU.
-Can be used as a standalone solution (no need in PC - LCD is used for indication).
+Can be used as a standalone solution (no need in PC - HD44780 compatible LCD is used for indication).
 See [frequency-meter-avr-lf](https://github.com/ussserrr/frequency-meter-avr-lf) for measuring an LF band.

 For HF bands the right way is to use TC1 as a counter of an external signal' pulses.
 Measure out a 1-second interval (or any other known) by another available timer/counter (TC0 or TC2) and you can determine the frequency as simply as
 ```